Buyer personas – what, why and how

 Buyer personas are representations – using a mix of speculation and real data – of your ideal customers.
 They should encompass the personal and demographic information, ambitions, challenges, motivations and patterns of behaviour shared by all the members of a particular customer type.
-Buyer personas are the cornerstones of your marketing strategy.
+Buyer personas, along with documented tone of voice and messaging guidelines, are the cornerstones of your marketing strategy.

 Worth getting right, then.

 To be of any use you can’t just make them up; you need to do your research, which means talking to current customers and quizzing your sales team.

 Then you actually need to sit down and write them– holding them in your head is not enough.
 You want to cover five main areas:

 - A day in their life or their ‘story’